We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Related to Negotiating Leave

-• Negotiation Leave The Employer shall allow two (2) employees time off without pay for the purpose of attending negotiations for the renewal of the Collective Agreement.
+• Negotiation Leave The Co-operative agrees to allow a maximum of two (2) employees time off, without pay, for the purpose of attending negotiations for the renewal of the Collective Agreement.
+The Co-operative reserves the right to limit the representation from a department to one (1) person.

 • Study Leave Credits for study leave will be given for educational commitments falling due between an employee's nominated starting and finishing times.